sujalpatel2209/LaravelMultiUserAuthentication/readme.md

 <h1>Laravel Multiple Authentication Login</h1>

-This is Multiple user authentication example in Laravel 5.4.
-In this example there are three different user role login. listout in below.
+This is Multiple user authentication examples in Laravel 5.4.
+Using this repository easily manage multiple user login projects.

-1. Master Login
-2. Admin Login
-3. User Login
+Follow Below Step for use this repository.

 ## How to use

 1. Download zip or clone the repository
 2. Execute Following Command : composer install (Required the composer intall in your PC)
 3. Import .sql file in your database (Sql File Available in downloaded repository)

+In this example, there are three different user role login. list out in below.

+1. Master Login
+2. Admin Login
+3. User Login

 ## Master Login